Liquidation Price Calculator

-This liquidation price calculator is built for Binance and Bybit futures traders who want a fast estimate before opening a position.
-Enter your entry price, leverage, margin, and long or short direction to see how close your liquidation level is and whether the trade has enough room for normal volatility.
+This liquidation price calculator is built for crypto futures traders who want a fast estimate before opening a leveraged position.
+Enter your entry price, leverage, margin, exchange, and long or short direction to see how close your liquidation level is and whether the trade has enough room for normal volatility.

 The result helps you compare leverage levels, test different margin amounts, and check whether your stop loss sits safely before liquidation.
 If you trade high leverage, even a small price move can matter, so a quick liquidation check is often the difference between a controlled setup and an unnecessary forced exit.